 The district recognizes that there will be indirect costs attributable to participation in civic and service organizations for employee time.
 The district encourages full participation in organizations for which it is paying costs, although no employee may act as an officer or take a leadership role in more than one organization for which the district is paying the membership costs.
 With prior written approval of the superintendent, the district will pay costs related to attendance at meetings related to membership in civic and service organizations covered by this policy, including conventions.
 The district shall pay no more than $150 per employee per year for costs related to membership in a civic or service organization covered by this policy.

-The superintendent shall approve in writing all requests for district-paid memberships in civic and service organizations covered by this policy.
+The superintendent will approve in writing all requests for district-paid memberships in civic and service organizations covered by this policy.
 By June 1st of each year the superintendent shall submit a written report to the board of directors including the staff and organizations for which membership costs have been paid, the number and circumstances of multiple memberships, the costs attributable to related meetings and the total costs attributable to this policy.
 Staff may be reimbursed for travel, meal or other appropriate expenditures related to district-paid membership in civic and service organizations pursuant to Policy No. 6213, Reimbursement for Travel Expenses.

 Employees for whom the district pays any membership costs in civic and service organizations may not exert influence on other employees to provide financial contributions or other support to the civic or service organization.
 Neither may they use the civic or service organization as a forum for lobbying in support of or opposition to political or legislative actions, or the promotion of endeavors in which they may have a direct or indirect financial interest or may acquire a personal benefit or gain.